 The types of surfaces in close proximity to the speakers can make a big difference in sound quality.
 When playing a system on a hardscape it may lose some richness of tone.
 It may even sound tinny.
 If it’s in a softscape there is more absorption of that sound.

 Typically, we will use a wall or other solid structure to reflect low-frequency sound and give more depth to the bass.
 This site did not offer the necessary reflective structures in the right locations.
 So three subwoofers were employed in three separate zones.

 This solution was necessary because the coverage area is so large and because the homeowner desired very high quality of sound overall.
 Note: The different colored lines represent the different audio channels.

 Conditions Affecting Outdoor Audio Systems

 A lot of the time it’s contaminants in the water that cause problems on the speaker cones themselves.—sometimes more than the moisture itself.
 Contaminants like iron or calcium build up on the speakers causing sound quality to deteriorate over time until the speaker sound quality is significantly effected.”
 Jon Bowman, Coastal Source Outdoor Audio” Jon Bowman, Coastal Source Outdoor Audio

 Sometimes, audio equipment is damaged by gardening machinery.
 Or it deteriorates due to the effect of UV radiation.
-Acid rain, garden chemicals and hard water from irrigation also takes a toll on audio components.
+Acid rain, garden chemicals, and hard water from irrigation also take a toll on audio components.
 As with outdoor lighting systems, we see that standard landscape electrical cable will corrode at the connection points.
 Another problem is aesthetic.
 Speaker housings may not blend gracefully into the landscape.
 Sometimes the homeowner will bring in an audio contractor that isn’t experienced with landscape design.
 That contractor may put a big speaker or a sub-woofer in an awkward location.

 New Solutions to Old Problems